 resolution of testing issues via the Testing Issue resolution process as set out in Clause 14.

-Testing shall be performed in respect of each of IOC, MOC, and FOC and the SMETS1 Testing Objective applies in respect of each of IOC, MOC, and FOC.
+PIT, SIT, System Capacity Testing and Migration Testing shall be performed in respect of each of IOC, MOC, and FOC.
+TheSMETS1 Testing Objective applies in respect of each of IOC, MOC, and FOC.
+The DMCT Process shall apply in respect of any In-Scope DMCs that are not SIT DMCs and the SMETS1 Testing Objective shall apply in respect of the DMCT Process.

 The DCC shall, in accordance with Good Industry Practice, develop User Testing Services Guidance.
 Where the DCC needs to make amendments to the User Testing Services Guidance, the DCC shall ensure that the amendments that are made reflect Good Industry Practice and shall notify Users of the changes and make the revised document available.